 This game is also included in Origin Access.

-Dead Cells is a rougue-lite game featuring pixel-art style graphics and arcade platformer gameplay.
-What’s unique about this game is that the game features procedurally generated levels that changes every time you start the game.
+Dead Cells is a rogue-lite game featuring pixel-art style graphics and arcade platformer gameplay.
+What’s unique about this game is that the game features procedurally generated levels that change every time you start the game.

 The game can be fun and frustrating at the same time.
 Read my review and give it try.